-When they leave the shelter, they begin their way to California, where Viktor hopes to find work with his violin and to someday play in a symphony orchestra.
+When they leave the shelter, they head for California, where Viktor hopes to find work with his violin.
+He hopes to play in a symphony orchestra someday.
 He had been a musician in Chicago until his wife died of cancer.
-Their goal had always been to go to Los Angeles to enroll Christine in the Belen Conservatory of Music so she could develop her vocal talent.
-Now he is determined to carry on with that dream.
+Their goal had always been to go to Los Angeles to enroll Christine in the Belen Conservatory of Music.
+They wanted Christine to train to develop her vocal talent.
+Now Viktor is determined to carry on with that dream.

-To earn money for food when they get to Santa Monica, they first play and sing on the Promenade.
-A policeman says they need a permit to play there and shoes them away.
-The process they go through to get a permit is indicative of what government demands of even the poorest to be able to earn a living.
+To earn money for food when they get to Santa Monica, father and daughter play and sing on the Promenade.
+A policeman says they need a permit to play there and shoos them away.
+They discover government policies make it hard for the very poor to make a living .
+The process they go through to get a permit is indicative of this.
 They slept in the park that night.

 The next day they go to City Hall to get a permit.
 Viktor gets a part time job in a local coffee shop, but only because the owner sees Christine.
-Viktor convinces him he will be reliable – that he’s not a drifter.
+Viktor convinces the owner he will be reliable – that he’s not a drifter.
 The cafe owner helps Viktor get a room in a transient motel and says he’ll pay the first week and take it out of Viktor’s wages.
-Christine is to stay inside all day and let no one in.
+Christine must stay inside all day and let no one in.

 At night they busk on the pier to bring in more cash.
 Victor had been a professional violinist in Chicago, and Christine is a musical prodigy, so they quickly find an appreciative audience and collect a lot of money in Viktor’s violin case.
 One whose attention they attract is Zoë, a young woman dressed all in black.
 Next to her is twelve-year-old Raoul, dressed in a private school uniform.